Home & Contact

 HAY: Grass Hay - free choice

 * NOTE: The original receipe by Dr. Beth Valentine calls for soy, canola or corn oil.
-Due to financial aspects, I used to use regular vegetable oil that I bought in 5-gallon containers at Sam's Club.
-And just recently I received multiple e-mails with comments and facts about OIL - please find that information on a separate webpage: OIL
+Due to financial aspects, I use regular soy-oil that I buy in 5-gallon containers at Sam's Club.
+However, I received multiple e-mails with comments and facts about OIL - please find that information on a separate webpage: OIL

 Recipe for a Happy Draft Horse